adamgreenough/ava/docs/cli.md

 **SSH clients people like**
 - **Built-in (recommended):** macOS Terminal, Linux Terminal, Windows Terminal / PowerShell
 - **GUI options:** Termius, PuTTY
+For a deeper dive into SSH, hosting options, and getting Ava live on the internet, see the [Hosting Guide](hosting.md).
 ### Uploading files (SFTP)
 If you’re used to FTP, think of **SFTP** as the safer modern version.
 Popular clients include FileZilla, WinSCP, Cyberduck, and Transmit.